tl-its-umich-edu/canvas-course-manager/README.md

 ### Build and Running instructions
 1. rename `.env.sample` to `.env`
+   1. fill in a random strig for DJANGO_SECRET_KEY
+   2. provide CANVAS_INSTANCE url, e.g. `CANVAS_INSTANCE=https://psu.test.instructure.com`
 2. `docker-compose build`
 3. `docker-compose up`
 ## LTI tool configuration
  Install NGrok.
 This is needed so Canvas can get an https to your localhost
-1. On OSX you can install with homebrew brew cask install ngrok or with their package.
+1. On OSX you can install with homebrew `brew cask install ngrok` or with their package.
-2. It looks like npm install -g ngrok might also work
+2. It looks like `npm install -g ngrok` might also work
-3. Start ngrok with ngrok http 8001
+3. Start ngrok with `ngrok http 8001`
    1. This forwards http to 8001, it will have a bunch of logging information.
    2. It also opens a neat request inspection interface to aid with debugging at http://localhost:4040
 4. Now try to test it!